The Bankrate promise

 But what happens if that driver eludes you and law enforcement?
 You have a couple of options:

-- Uninsured/underinsured motorist coverage: This optional type of insurance coverage is designed to help pay for damages to your vehicle if another driver causes an accident but doesn’t have enough insurance — or any insurance at all — to foot the bill.
-In the case of a Texas hit and run, because the other driver doesn’t have insurance you can use, your insurance company considers them an uninsured motorist.
-So this portion of your policy (assuming you opted for this coverage) can help cover your repair bills.
+- Uninsured/underinsured motorist coverage: This is an optional type of coverage that you can add to your car insurance policy.
+It is designed to help pay for damages to your vehicle if another driver causes an accident but doesn’t have enough insurance — or any insurance at all.
+If you have this coverage, your insurance company may help with the cost of repairs, even if the hit and run driver isn’t found.

 - Collision coverage: Another optional coverage, collision coverage covers your vehicle repairs if you’re at-fault in an accident.
 In some cases, you might be able to turn to this coverage for repairs after a Texas hit and run.
-One thing to note: you’ll need to pay your deductible for this coverage to kick in.
+One thing to note: you’ll need to pay your deductible for this coverage first.
+If the other driver is found and a claim is filed through their insurance, this deductible amount you paid could be reimbursed to you.

 Ultimately, insurance can cover a hit and run in Texas, but you’ll need to have opted for the right kind of optional coverage.
-If you’re not carrying uninsured motorist or collision coverage now, consider it to prepare for the future.
+If you’re not carrying uninsured motorist or collision coverage now, it may benefit you to consider adding it to your policy for increased protection.